Hausdorff dimension of limit sets for projective Anosov representations: Introduction

-Initially, we hoped to get a lower bound on Hausdorff dimension of $\xi(\partial_\infty \G)$.
-But several attempts with slightly different methods always led to a ``symmetric'' version of the limit set.
+For $\Gamma\subset \SL(n,\R)$ strongly projectively convex-cocompact, we initially hoped to prove the a priori stronger inequality But several attempts with slightly different methods always led to a ``symmetric'' version of the limit set.
 This raised the following question: \begin{question} Let $\G \subset \SL(n,\R)$ be a projective Anosov subgroup.
 Do we have

-\end{question} While our na\"ive intuition leaned towards a positive answer, the following case might actually provide a counter-example:
+\end{question} While our na\"ive intuition leaned towards a positive answer, the following case might actually provide a counter-example: Let $\Gamma$ be a lattice in $\SL(2,\R)$, $u:\G \to \R^2$ a function satisfying the cocycle relation